It's our delight to introduce guest blogger Nicolas M. German, a DUI attorney in Denver, Colorado.

-Charged with homicide for killing ten people and injuring three others in sniper attacks carried over three weeks in October 2002, John Allen Muhammad got the death sentence after a one year trial between October 2002 and November 2003 and finally killed by lethal injection in 2009.
+Charged with homicide for killing ten people and injuring three others in sniper attacks carried over three weeks in October 2002, John Allen Muhammad got the death sentence after a one-year trial between October 2002 and November 2003.
+He was finally killed by lethal injection in 2009.

 O J Simpson

-With the O J Simpson trial began the practice of round-the-clock media coverage with the police chase in a white 1993 Ford Bronco SUV.
+The O J Simpson trial began the practice of round-the-clock media coverage with the police chase in a white 1993 Ford Bronco SUV.
 The pursuit was estimated to be watched by an audience of over 90 million.
-The newspaper USA Today described the trail as 'most publicized criminal trial' in history.
-Simpson an NFL player, actor, and broadcaster was accused of murdering his ex-wife and her friend.
+USA Today's newspaper described the trial as the 'most publicized criminal trial' in history.
+Simpson, an NFL player, actor, and broadcaster, was accused of murdering his ex-wife and her friend.
 However, in 1995, Simpson got acquitted on both counts of murder.

-Bernard Ebbers, the founder of the telecom giant WorldComm, was at the center of accounting and financial fraud for several billion dollars.
-He had to face 25-year prison term in the trial that took place between August 2003 and July 2005.
+For several billion dollars, Bernard Ebbers, the telecom giant WorldCom, was at the center of accounting and financial fraud.
+He had to face a 25-year prison term in the trial between August 2003 and July 2005.

 The celebrated music producer had to face trial between 2007 and 2009 for the murder of actress Lana Clarkson who he claimed had committed suicide at his place.
-Cameras followed the trial closely.
-Finally in a retrial in 2009 he was proved guilty of murder.
+Cameras followed the problem closely.
+Finally, in a retrial in 2009, he was proved guilty of murder.

 The ten-year-long trial of the R&B singer R. Kelly began in 1998 when he was charged with child pornography and caught in the act with a 13-year-old girl.
 But the trial ended in 2008, and the singer got acquitted of the charges.

-The celebrity was at fault for violating the terms of her probation arising from two incidents of drunken driving in 2007.
+The celebrity was at fault for violating the terms of her probation arising from two drunken driving incidents in 2007.
 In the 2010 trial that attracted a record number of television viewers, Lohan was sentenced 3-month jail term and rehabilitation.

-2011 was the year of Casey Anthony trial that became a national sensation as the young mom faced charges of murdering Caylee Marie, her two-year-old daughter.
-The trial garnered huge television coverage as the verdict acquitted the 25-year-old mother.
+2011 was the year of the Casey Anthony trial that became a national sensation as the young mom faced charges of murdering Caylee Marie, her two-year-old daughter.
+The problem garnered massive television coverage as the verdict acquitted the 25-year-old mother.

 Dr. Conrad Murray

-Another sensation trial of 2011 brought television viewers on their feet when Dr. Conrad Murray, who like Michael Jackson's physician was found guilty of involuntary manslaughter that killed a celebrity.
-The extensive television coverage that it received helped the TV channel HLN to attain 98 percent ratings in October 2011.
+Another sensation trial of 2011 brought television viewers on their feet when Dr. Conrad Murray, like Michael Jackson's physician, was found guilty of involuntary manslaughter that killed a celebrity.
+The extensive television coverage it received helped the T.V. channel HLN attain 98 percent ratings in October 2011.

 Officer Johannes Mehserle

-Police officer Johannes Mehserle was accused of gunning down Oscar Grant III on the morning of New Year's Day, in 2009 at Oakland.
-The officer claimed that Grant had resisted arrest which was contrary to the eyewitness account that claimed the officer urging Grant to turn his back before shooting him.
-In July 2010, the court found him guilty of involuntary manslaughter and he served a jail term for two years.
+Police officer Johannes Mehserle was accused of gunning down Oscar Grant III on the morning of New Year's Day in 2009 at Oakland.
+The officer claimed that Grant had resisted arrest, contrary to the eyewitness account that claimed the officer urging Grant to turn his back before shooting him.
+In July 2010, the court found him guilty of involuntary manslaughter, and he served a jail term for two years.